OpenCollarTeam/opencollarteam.github.io/docs/Outfits.md

 # The Outfits Menu

 ## Lock Core
 This button has a check box.
+- When changing outfits using the Outfits menu, a temp lock on detach will be issued for every worn item in .core.
+This will happen whether or not the .core folder is locked.
-When checked (white), a `@detachallthis=n` RLV command is issued, and nothing in this folder can be detached.
-This also safeguards these items from other RLV devices worn or issuing strip commands to your relay.
+- When checked (white), a `@detachallthis=n` RLV command is issued, and nothing in this folder can be detached.
+This will prevent these items from being detached by RLV devices other than the collar, whether worn or issuing strip commands to your relay.
-- When Core is locked, you cannot edit the folder in your inventory.
+- When Lock Core is checked, you cannot edit the folder in your inventory.
 If you try you will get this message: "[Timestamp] Second Life: Unable to perform the requested inventory action due to an RLV locked folder."
 To change the contents of the folder, first Uncheck Lock Core.
-- Inside the `.core` folder place any items you never want removed or replaced by an outfit change.
-Such items might include anything you consider part of your "base" avatar, such as mesh head and body.
 - It is safe to place your collar in Core even if it is not locked.
 - Do not place items already in Core in any other defined outfit.
 It's not necessary.
 - It is not necessary to have a (nostrip) tag on items in Core.
-- You can use links.
+- You can use links from items anywhere in your inventory.
 ## Configure
 **Access** Here you or your owner can check the desired level of access to Outfits.
 - *Owner* is always allowed access.